Hyperscale Data Inc.: Hyperscale Data Reports Weekly and Total $XRP Purchases

 LAS VEGAS, Aug.
-12, 2025 /PRNewswire/ -- Hyperscale Data, Inc. (NYSE American: GPUS), a diversified holding company ("Hyperscale Data" or the "Company"), today announced that its wholly owned subsidiary, Sentinum, Inc. ("Sentinum"), has reported the acquisition of 8,150 tokens of $ XRP during the week of August 4 through August 10, 2025, at an average purchase price of $3.0712 per $ XRP, representing a total investment of approximately $25,000.
+19, 2025 /PRNewswire/ -- Hyperscale Data, Inc. (NYSE American: GPUS), a diversified holding company ("Hyperscale Data" or the "Company"), today announced it that its wholly owned subsidiary, Sentinum, Inc. ("Sentinum"), has reported the acquisition of 7,900 tokens of $ XRP during the week of August 11 through August 17, 2025, at an average purchase price of $3.1657 per $ XRP, representing a total investment of approximately $25,000.

 This weekly acquisition adds to Sentinum's growing position in $ XRP: